FlorianBx/vite-pres/slides.md

  To recap,

 - Rolldown, the new Rust bundler, makes builds 90% faster, which we've already seen the benefits of on our codebase.
-It was released in June.

 - VitePlus is a single tool for everything, up to 100 times faster.
 Coming soon.